 Other Headlight Technologies To Look For

-- Adaptive headlights: One of the most advanced lighting systems, adaptive headlights measure your steering angle, the back-and-forth movement of the car and your speed.
+- Adaptive headlights: One of the most advanced headlight systems, adaptive headlights measure your steering angle, the back-and-forth movement of the car and your speed.
 The system then directs the beam of light to align with these metrics.

 - High-beam assist: With the assistance of a camera, this technology “reads” the road, automatically applying high beams on dark stretches.
-When it detects another car coming toward you, it switches back to low beams, so the driver of the oncoming vehicle isn’t blinded by the bright light.
+When it detects another car coming toward you, it switches back to low beams, so the driver of the oncoming vehicle isn’t blinded by the bright headlight.

 - Adaptive driving beam (ADB): Keep an eye out for this technology, which actively modifies headlamp beams to continuously provide more illumination while sparing other drivers the distracting glare.
 In late 2018, NHTSA agreed to allow ADB to be introduced in the United States.

 Read More: How To Replace Your Headlights